koenbok/Framer/readme.md

 **Insert Feature visuals**

-There are 2 ways too use Framer Library.
+There are 2 ways to use Framer Library.
 Too get the most out of Library get Framer; a design tool for the Mac.
 The other way you can leverage Framer Library is with generator an app to import layers from Sketch, Photoshop and Figma.
 The following features are included with each.
 <br /><br />

 ![Table](https://dsc.cloud/krijn/comparison/comparison.png)